Mcmicc3/linked-blog-starter-md/To Do.md

-1. Prepare for WITHcyber Camp
+1. Finalize Masters Project (Meet with Dr. Nestler)
-2. Replace AIO Pump
+2. Read more books
 3. DONATE
 	1. Find a place to donate clothes
 		1. Orange County Rescue Mission
 	2. Find a place to donate books